What are the lyrics to the Irish national anthem – and why does Ireland have two anthems?

 What is the national anthem in Northern Ireland?

-Northern Ireland uses the official UK anthem, ‘God Save the Queen’ as its national song – except at the Commonwealth Games, when ‘Londonderry Air’ is used as their victory anthem.
+Northern Ireland’s official national anthem is ‘God Save the King’, but there are some variations including at the Commonwealth Games, where ‘Londonderry Air’ is used as the Northern Irish team’s victory anthem.

 Have a listen to both songs below: